micaelaneus/strength-as-ccoty/03-part-iii-astrology.md

 The twelve sections of sky that make the zodiac also form twelve houses, each linked to a core areas of life experiences like families or career.
 The planet and sign give us hint about what energies will come our way, and the house tells us where to expect them to land.
 Houses have fuzzy edges, however.
 Working out their boundaries for yourself works better than any dogmatic definition, and the Twelve Houses Spread has our take on them to get you started.

 A house devoid of any planetary bodies does not foretell doom or deprivation in that area of your life.
 So-called "empty houses" signify that you have less struggle or drama in that area, or you find those topics less motivating, but they do not say why.
-Same goes for stelliums, crowds of four or more planets in a single house.
-Maybe a party, maybe a brawl!
-You need to first get more information and then, as always, do the work either to disperse a riot or start a disco according to your desire.
+Same goes for stelliums, houses crowded with four or more planets, which may point to a party or a street brawl.
+Get more information by analyzing aspects and signs (for example) before picking out which shoes to wear.

 #### ELEMENTS & MODALITIES